nimaid/GLaDOS-TTS/README.md

 # Usage

-## From An Interactive Console
+## From An Interactive GUI
 This is the suggested way to quickly generate messages.
 After it loads the models, it is actually very fast.
-It usually takes less than a quarter of a second to generate a message.
+It usually takes a fraction of a second to generate a message.

 `conda run -n glados python speak_console.py`

+There is a fixed delay between messages.
+By default this is `0.5` seconds, but you can change it with the `-d`/`--delay` parameter.

+There is an automatic greeting message that plays on startup.
+You can change this with the `-g`/`--greeting` parameter.

+You can also completely disable the greeting message wit the `-ng`/`--no-greet` flag.

 ## From The Command Line
 This has to load the models every single time it runs, so it can be a bit slow.

-`conda run -n glados python speak.py -t "I am reading a message directly from the command line."`
+`conda run -n glados python speak.py -t "Hello, command line!"`

 ## In Custom Code
+Below is a more comprehensive example of using the module in your own code.

 ```python
 import time  # For making delays
 import glados  # Import the local module